Pedro1234-code/P-os/README.md

 # P-os
-Operating System based on Windows 11, but better and without Microsoft's garbage
+Sistema Operacional baseado no Windows 11, mas\ter and without Microsoft's garbage

 Some of removed things: A lot of UWP Apps, Microsoft Account Sign-In, TPM 2.0 Requisite and Secure Boot requisite.